Parliament streetcar line

-Various organizations operated streetcars on Parliament street, in Toronto, Ontario.
+Various organizations operated streetcars on Parliament Street, in Toronto, Ontario.
 The Toronto Transit Commission (TTC) discontinued scheduled service on Parliament in 1966, when it opened the Bloor-Danforth subway.

 History

-In 1874, the Toronto Street Railway opened the Winchester horsecar route, which ran along Carlton Street, turning north a short distance on Parliament Street to Winchester Street.
+In 1874, the Toronto Street Railway opened the Winchester horsecar route, which ran along Carlton Street and turned north a short distance on Parliament Street to Winchester Street.
 In 1881, this route was extended east on Winchester Street to Sumach Street.
 In 1881, the TSR opened a second horsecar route on Parliament Street, the Parliament route, running from downtown on Queen Street turning north on Parliament Street then east on Gerrard Street to River Street.
 After the Toronto Railway Company took over the streetcar system, it electrified both the Winchester and Parliament routes in 1893.
 The Parliament route name disappeared in 1918 with the tracks between Queen and Gerrard Streets operating as part of the Queen route.
 Under the TRC, the Winchester route ran with double track on Winchester Street, east to Sackville Street, then further east on a single track to Sumach Street where there was a wye.

 On September 1, 1921, the Toronto Transportation Commission (later the Toronto Transit Commission), a City of Toronto agency, took over responsibility for all streetcar lines in Toronto.
 At that time the Winchester route ran from Sumach Street west on Winchester Street, south on Parliament Street, west on Queen Street to loop via Church, Richmond and Victoria streets.
 Ex-Toronto Civic Railways Birney streetcars provided service.
 On July 1, 1923, the TTC renamed the route from Winchester to Parliament but did not modify the route.
 However, on September 2, a crossover was installed on Parliament Street just north of Queen Street, to become the new southern terminus of the Parliament route.